-Michael has a great love of the vast field of study that is yoga, an interest that is invaluably supported by his teachers, David Garrigues, as well Rolf and Marci Naujokat.
+Michael has a great love of the vast field of study that is yoga, an interest that is invaluably supported by his teachers, David Garrigues and Rolf and Marci Naujokat.
 Michael also is indebted deeply to the love and care that was put into his practice early on by Kristina Maze, in the Sivanada tradition, and Kristen Krash, in the Iyengar method.

-Michael grew up in a rural farming and fishing community, and did his undergraduate work in nonprofit public relations at george mason university.
-He also has a background in comedy club hospitality [dc improv] that makes him think he’s funny.
+Michael grew up in a rural farming and fishing community, and did his undergraduate work in integrative studies, combining non-profit interests with public relations at george mason university’s new century college.
+He also has a background in comedy club hospitality (dc improv) that makes him think he’s funny.
 He isn’t.

 “Like Oscar Wilde goes to Sesame Street,” says one long-term teacher.